 Get a good map of your desired camping area and study your route, checking the geography, water sources, reference landmarks, and alternative trails.
 Take note of the curvy, non-connecting lines as well because they could entail elevation changes – fatter lines entail a more level land area, and narrow lines show steeper hills.
 Crossing these lines along the map indicates that you will be hiking downhill or uphill.

 Beware of dangerous animals.
-Dangerous animals do not just mean large predators such as bears or sneaky ones like snakes; it also includes tiny ones such as flies, mosquitos, and other disease carriers like ticks.
+Dangerous animals do not just mean large predators such as bears or sneaky ones like snakes; it also includes tiny ones such as flies, mosquitoes, and other disease carriers like ticks.
 Bumping into dangerous animals when you are alone can be life-threatening if no one is there to help you.

 Camping Alone Safely: Choose a Campsite Carefully